-As with the Summer Festival, there are a number of fishing quests.
+Summer Festival, there are a number of fishing quests.
 However this time, it’s just at Bywater – so you don’t have to trek to Ered Luin or Bree-land this time.
 As another bonus these fishing quests are not timed.
 The Questgiver dialogues also stress that a few of them are based on random numbers.
 This means regardless of the quality of your rod or how progressed yor fishing hobby is, you have the same odds as every other player!

 The aim of this is to catch 7 Big Fish and not catch 5 little fish.
 This quest is based on chance/random numbers.
 That means it doesn’t matter how advanced your fishing skill is, and I don’t think the quality of your fishing rod makes any difference either.
 Even if you fail this quest, depending on how many fish you catch you can exchange some fish for tokens at the barter vendor – so you don’t really “lose out”.

 A variant on the above, Fishy, Very Fishy is a multi-stage quest.
 The aim is to catch 10 types of “good fish” but not catch one “bad fish”.

 Note: this is a Staged quest, with the 10 ‘Good Fish’ being less and less probable – at least as far as I can discern.

 I’ve never managed to complete this – and there is a Title available if you do (“Amazing Angler”).
 But again you can exchange the fish you do catch for Farmers Faire Tokens.

 Goldie Tunnelly has lost a number of items, having had them “stolen” by the Pond at Bywater!
 You have to fish for them!
 This is a straightforward fish-until-you-finish job.
 You need to catch a chair, some spectacles, a tea-cup, a hat and a list of lost goods!